reinhart1010/nix/docs/en/common/tlmgr-backup.md

 layout: page
 title: common/tlmgr-backup (English)
 description: "Manage backups of TeX Live packages."
-content_hash: 20fd81b04898468c4f86fd2dd33555e5c8f28e7f
+content_hash: a1cf6ebbb4bf51d8ef255efa571768b74ae9c45e
 ---
 # tlmgr backup

 Manage backups of TeX Live packages.
-The default backup location is saved in the `backupdir` setting, which can be obtained with `tlmgr option`.
+The default backup directory is specified by the `backupdir` option, and can be obtained with `tlmgr option`.
 More information: <https://www.tug.org/texlive/tlmgr.html>.

 - Make a backup of one or more packages: